AliciaFrederick/Call-of-the-Netherdeep/content/Uncategorized/Allegiance of Allsight.md

 ---
 title:
-description: Deep Sea Mining Professors
+description: an influential group of academics
 permalink:
 aliases:
 tags: